mrinal1702/Protein-bar-cut-classifier/README.md

 | Sugar                 | -0.64       | More sugar reduces cutting-friendliness. |
 | Saturated fat         | -0.16       | Slight negative effect, but weaker compared to calories or protein. |

-**Key takeaway:** Calories are the strongest negative predictor, while protein density is the strongest positive predictor — exactly what you’d expect for fat loss goals.
+**Key takeaway:** Calories are the strongest negative predictor, while protein density is the strongest positive predictor — exactly what you’d expect for fat loss goals and similar to the weightages we added in providing the scores.

 ---